 3. Open /etc/php5/apache2/php.ini file and increase the file_upload_limit and post_max_size parameter to 50MB or more depending on your SQL file size.

-3. Restart apache server.
+3. Restart the apache server.

 sudo service apache2 restart

-Create database, user, and import the database
+Create a database, and user, and import the database

 Create a new database and a database user using PHPMyadmin page.
 Make user you give all the privileges to the new user to the database you create.